On the stability and convergence of a class of consensus systems with a nonlinear input: Consensus under Feedback

-\begin{proof} This follows from $P(k) e = e$. \end{proof} The next result tells us that the consensus system under feedback \eqref{eq:fw-tvsys0} is also a consensus system. \begin{lemma} Let $\{ P(k) \}_{k\in\N} $ be a sequence of row stochastic matrices which is strongly ergodic.
-Then for every solution $\{ x(k) \}_{k\in\N}$ of \eqref{eq:fw-tvsys0} we have
+\begin{proof} This follows from $P(k) e = e$. \end{proof} The next result tells us that the consensus system under feedback \eqref{eq:fw-tvsys0} is also a consensus system.
+We omit the straightforward proof of this observation. \begin{lem} If $\{ P(k) \}_{k\in\N} $ is a strongly ergodic sequence of row stochastic matrices, then for every solution $\{ x(k) \}_{k\in\N}$ of \eqref{eq:fw-tvsys0} we have